The Lumiere Brothers Center for Photography: Collection

-The collection was established 19 years ago and now contains more than 13000 prints by Russian and foreign artists.
+The collection was established in 2004, and now contains more than 13000 prints by Russian and foreign artists.

-The collection includes works by the outstanding Russian photographers of the late 19-early 20th century: Karl Bulla, Alexander Greenberg, and Yuri Eremin.
+The collection includes works by Russian photographers of the late 19-early 20th century, including: Karl Bulla, Alexander Greenberg, and Yuri Eremin.

 Among the collection's major works are photographs by Soviet Avant-garde artists: Alexander Rodchenko, Boris Ignatovich, Eleazar Langman, Mikhail Prekhner, Arkady Shaikhet, Georgi Petrusov, Yakov Khalip.

 Publishing programme

 Publications result from research activities and accompany the major projects of the center.